Emergent Topology of Optimal Networks for Synchrony: Results

 While the pairing function $\nu(\omega)$ specifies the network topology by identifying which node pairs are connected, it leaves unspecified how the coupling budget is allocated across those links.
 To characterize how the coupling budget is optimally distributed, we analyze the node strength $s(\omega)$, defined as the total edge weight incident to a node with intrinsic frequency $\omega$.

 This problem admits a natural formulation as a constrained variational principle.
-Specializing to Kuramoto dynamics and optimizing the global synchronization $r$ in the fully phase-locked stationary state, we construct a Lagrangian encoding both synchronization performance and the constraint on the coupling budget (see Methods).
+Specializing to Kuramoto dynamics and optimizing $r$ in the globally phase-locked stationary state, we construct a Lagrangian encoding both the order parameter and the constraint on the coupling budget (see Methods).
 Assuming interactions are narrowly concentrated along the pairing function $\nu(\omega)$, we derive an Euler–Lagrange equation for $s(\omega)$:

 where $c$ is a Lagrange multiplier enforcing the coupling budget constraint.
-Below, we analyze this equation first at the critical point, and then in the limit of large coupling budgets.
+While solving Eq.~\eqref{s_condition} generally requires numerical methods, we analyze $s(\omega)$ analytically just above the critical point $b_c$ and in the strongly coupled regime.
+For more realistic dynamical systems, we expect the variational equations to become substantially more complex, or even intractable.
+We now analyze Eq.~\eqref{s_condition} in two tractable limits.